andreaparr/water-politics/README.md

 * California (HUC18 - EPA9)

 **USGS Boundaries**
 I downloaded shapefiles for the six levels of watersheads for the four regions.
-I combined the shapefilesfiles at each HUC level, updated the CRS to EPSG:4326, and convert the shapefiles to geojsons using gdal/ogr2ogr.
-Once that task was complete I simplified the large geojson files, sometimes using mapshaper in Node and sometimes using the [Mapshaper](https://mapshaper.org) webtool.
+I combined the shapefiles at each HUC level, updated the CRS to EPSG:4326, and convert the shapefiles to geojsons using gdal/ogr2ogr.
+Once that task was complete I simplified the large geojson files, sometimes using mapshaper in Node and sometimes using the [Mapshaper](https://mapshaper.org) web tool.
 These files are labeled watersheds-HUCX.geojson.
  * [watersheds-huc2.geojson](data/watersheds-huc2.geojson)
  * [watersheds-huc4.geojson](data/watersheds-huc4.geojson)
  * [watersheds-huc6.geojson](data/watersheds-huc6.geojson)